Be a blessing not a brat. Be a joy not a jerk. Be a listener not a loud mouth. Be a peacemaker not a pain in the rear. Be safe not stubborn.

 - I am committed to being emotionally open to and with my partner by sharing my feelings.

 - I am committed to being emotionally generous with my partner, not emotionally stingy, and will express my love and affection.

 - I am committed to being honest with my partner and myself.

 - I am committed to learning how to love my partner as much as he or she truly deserves to be loved.
 (And not be irritable and hurtful when they need me.)

 Frankly, I don’t know how any relationship can be truly healthy without these commitments.
 Take Commitment #1, for instance, the one you and your partner are struggling with right now.
 If a partner isn’t committed to doing whatever it takes to make the relationship work, what’s the point of being in a relationship at all?
 Being committed to merely living in the same house with you and calling you a wife does not qualify as being a good husband.
-A good husband, or wife, fights for the marriage, and will try everything, until it’s obvious that nothing is going to work.
+A good husband, or wife, fights for the marriage, and will try everything before giving up.